Lady Bird Deed: What is it and How it Works

 How Does a Lady Bird Deed Work

-A ladybird deed with minor improvements deed, assigns the estate to the grantor for the entirety of their lifetime and the remainder beneficiary or grantee after the grantor’s death and hence is also called enhanced life estate deed.
+A ladybird deed with minor improvements, assigns the estate to the grantor for the entirety of their lifetime and the remainder beneficiary or grantee after the grantor’s death and hence is also called enhanced life estate deed.
 Upon death, if the deed is not altered and the estate still belongs to the grantor, it automatically transfers to the grantee without probate.

-With a lady bird deed in place, the grantor is allowed to change or revoke the deed at their discretion without involving the remainder beneficiaries or alternatively known as remaindermen.
+With this deed in place, the grantor is allowed to change or revoke the deed at their discretion without involving the remainder beneficiaries or alternatively known as remaindermen.
 In particular, this deed cannot be transferred.
 For the property to be automatically transferred to the grantee whenever the grantor sells and purchases new property, a new ladybird deed must be made. .
 Only if the grantor passes away without changing the deed, would the property be automatically transferred to the named beneficiary without probate as per law.

 Medicaid eligibility

-To be eligible for medicaid, applicants need to fulfil specific requirements.
+To be eligible for medicaid, applicants need to fulfill specific requirements.
 One of these is to have very few assets.
 Since some applicants will typically transfer some assets to their relatives to reduce the value of their possessions, each applicant must disclose any assets they have given away in the look-back period (in the previous few years, typically five years).

 Applicants who have given away any property during this period are barred from receiving Medicaid benefits for a while.
 However, a ladybird deed asset transfer is not mandatory to disclose since the grantor retains sovereign control over the assets.
 This way, the grantee remains eligible for Medicaid benefits provided they meet other eligibility requirements.